School of Visual & Performing Arts

 In addition to a variety of lecture-type classes, each year the theatre program presents a full season of plays.
 These plays become a type of lab in which you will have hands-on experience in the actual "art" of the stage, including such things as acting, directing, scene design and construction, lighting, makeup, etc. Presented in Dixie's Delores Doré Eccles Fine Arts Center, these plays are a focus of enrichment and entertainment for students and community alike, and as a student at Dixie, you are encouraged to take part.

-Dr. Brent Hanson is the Dean of the School of Visual and Performing Arts.
-He can be reached at (435) 652-7792 and would be happy to assist you.
+Dr. Jeffery W Jarvis is Dean of the School of Visual & Performing Arts.
+He can be reached at (435) 652-7790 and would be happy to assist you.